-Nailing the correct use of creative in paid media can make or break a campaign.
-In an eight-week summer campaign, streetwear brand Axel Arigato used engaging, performance-focused creative that led to a 98% uplift in conversion, with 2.3 times more first-time sales as a direct result of Facebook ads.
+Nailing the correct use of performance creatives in paid media can make or break a campaign.
+In an eight-week summer campaign, streetwear brand Axel Arigato used engaging, performance-focused creatives that led to a 98% uplift in conversion, with 2.3 times more first-time sales as a direct result of Facebook ads.
 Meanwhile, on an entirely different platform, McDonalds executed a recruitment drive in Saudi Arabia using Snapchat ads generating 42,972 job applications, four times more than expected.
-These results are more common than you might expect but they need intelligent performance-led creative that is perfectly curated for individual channels.
+These results are more common than you might expect but they need intelligent performance creatives that is perfectly curated for individual channels.

 Once upon a time, you may have been able to create digital assets for a campaign that could be used across every platform available.
 As the digital consumer has evolved, so has their expectations for what creative they’re receptive to on each platform.
 Understanding the demands of these channels is as important as the messaging – here’s a sneak peak into what some of those platform demands look like.

 Finding the right creative to suit each platform

 The end goal of your marketing activity should sit at the heart of your strategy, and yet how that goal is achieved on different platforms can have entirely different results.
 Think about a lead generation ad – the way that looks on LinkedIn will need to look different to its counterpart Facebook despite aiming for the same conversion.
 Equally, you may have a strong Facebook Ad that proves ineffective when expanded to Instagram.
 It’s important to stay educated on, and make use of, the ever-expanding set of tools we can use across these platforms.